Hausdorff gaps and towers in P(\omega)/Fin: Abstract

 \section{Abstract}

 We define and study two classes of uncountable $\sub^*$-chains: Hausdorff towers and Suslin towers.
 We discuss their existence in various models of set theory.
-Then, some of the results and methods are used to provide examples of indestructible gaps not equivalent to a Hausdorff gap.
-Also, we indicate possible ways of developing a structure theory for towers.
+Some of the results and methods are used to provide examples of indestructible gaps not equivalent to a Hausdorff gap.
+We also indicate possible ways of developing a structure theory for towers based on classification of their Tukey types.